groundwater/rude/README.md

 ## Assets

-Rude manages assets.
+Rude manages assets for web projects.

-A typical web project contains may contain a lot of images, videos, gzipped downloads, etc.
+A web project may contain a lot of images, videos, gzipped downloads, etc.
 These are inappropriate for storage in Git.
 Git sees a project in its entirety, and shuffling large binary assets in and out will bloat your repository.